floxdc/cache-flow/README.md

   * [Telemetry](#telemetry)

-The library removes boilerplate code and builds on top of standard caching interfaces of .Net, so most of its methods have same names as regular caching services and use same option types.
-In addition to standard features it adds a little bit of comfort.
-For instance one may use the `GetOrSet` method instead of `Get` and `Set` separately.
+The library reduces boilerplate code and builds on standard .Net caching interfaces.
+Most methods have the same names and option types as regular caching services.
+It also adds convenience features like the `GetOrSet` method.

-Just use this:
+Use this:
 ```csharp
 public T CacheFlowWay<T>(string key, TimeSpan expirationTime)
     => GetOrSet(key, CalculateResult, timeout)